 For Fans of Holly Jackson

-Holly Jackson writes about the dark side of small towns and her books feature spunky female detectives.
+Holly Jackson writes about the dark side of small towns and her books feature spunky female detectives with cute sidekicks who charge into danger.

 - True crime inspiration (see my post linked above)